In this article you’ll learn what are different lathe chuck types with parts, working, and more with the downloadable PDF file.

 In the ON position, the flux passes through the workpiece and grips it.
-In OFF position the magnets are set aside bringing them in contact with high permeable ” keepers” which short-circuit the flux and prevent them from passing through the workpiece.
+In the OFF position the magnets are set aside bringing them in contact with high permeable ” keepers” which short-circuit the flux and prevent them from passing through the workpiece.

-The chuck attached to the spindle by a nut consists of a thin cylindrical bushing known as collet having a slots cut lengthwise on its periphery.
+The chuck attached to the spindle by a nut consists of a thin cylindrical bushing known as a collet having slots cut lengthwise on its periphery.
 The inside bore of the collet is cylindrical, hexagonal, square, etc. Depending on the shape of the work that will pass through it.

 The outside surface of the collet which is tapered fits in the taper hole on the body of the chuck, and the tail end which is threaded meshes with a key.

-When the key is turned from outside, the collet is drawn in resulting in the split tapered end to be pushed inward due to the springy action.
+When the key is turned from outside, the collet is drawn in resulting in the split tapered end being pushed inward due to the springy action.
 And the workpiece is securely and accurately held in the chuck.
 Different sizes of collectors are used for holding different sizes of the bar stock.
 These chucks are commonly used in capstan and turret lathes.

 Air or Hydraulic Operated Chucks

-This type of chuck shown in the figure.
+This type of chuck is shown in the figure.
 It is used in mass production work for its fast and effective gripping capacity.
 The mechanism incorporates a hydraulic or air cylinder mounted at the back end of the headstock spindle and rotates with it.

 Fluid pressure is delivered to the cylinder by operating a valve with a lever and the piston will slide within the cylinder.
 The movement of the piston is transmitted to the jaws by a connecting rod and links and the jaws grip the workpiece securely.

-A drill chuck is sometimes used in a lathe for holding straight shank drill, reamer, or tap for drilling, reaming, or tapping operation.
+A drill chuck is sometimes used in a lathe for holding a straight shank drill, reamer, or tap for drilling, reaming, or tapping operation.
 The chuck is held either in headstock or tailstock spindle.
 It has centering jaws which have operated by rotating a key.